 We will help them develop and demonstrate substantial progress in the 5 key language skills necessary for learning Spanish:

-Spanish is taught in a whole-class setting by the class teacher or MFL Subject Leader.
+Spanish is taught in a whole-class setting by the class teacher.
 Each class has a timetabled lesson of thirty minutes per week.
 The lessons are divided into units around a set theme where pupils learn to speak and write confidently in Spanish through a range of engaging resources.
 Each unit begins with the Success Criteria being shared by the teacher which is revisited at the end of the unit for children to self-assess their achievements.

 Spanish lessons include: